Chill out with a fun, edible frozen excavation for toddlers! It's a fun way to beat the heat together!

 It’s been a hot summer!
 And we’ve been hunting for ways to cool off while still enjoying lots of outdoor summer fun.

-In order to Beat The Heat last week, we froze some berries and excavated them out!
+In order to Beat The Heat last week, we froze some berries and dug them out!

 Using tools to find hidden treasures is thrilling for a preschooler!

-After nap that same day, our treasure was ready to be found!
+After a nap that same day, our treasure was ready to be found!

 Henry’s tools of choice:

 - Drill (not shown)

 Henry found the hammer worked the best for breaking apart the edible frozen excavation.
 The pliers worked well for picking out the smashed pieces of fruit.

 I really loved watching his experimentation for figuring out what worked best on the frozen excavation process.